Herb-AI/Herb.jl/docs/src/install.md

 println("Output for input ", input, " is: ", output)
 ```

-To set up the enviorment and run the scripts, we will open a terminal in the folder of the project.
+To set up the environment and run the scripts, we will open a terminal in the project's folder.
 acad
 If you have Julia set up, you can activate the REPL by running:
 ```shell